ramon-astudillo/NLSE/README.md

     <word> <embedding_vector>

-<embedding_vector> separates each float by a white space.
+<embedding_vector> where each float is separated by a white space.

 **Reproducing the Results**